shawn-phy/codecrafters/README.md

 mydocker run ubuntu:latest /usr/local/bin/docker-explorer echo hey
 ```
 To test this behaviour locally, you could use the echo + echo_stderr commands that docker-explorer exposes.
 Run docker-explorer --help to view usage.

+### stuff I  had to read on to accomplish this:
+> linux system calls
+> linux library calls
+> pipe[]
+> types.h library in c
+> wexit status
+> child process and fork

+# stage 4
+In the previous stage, we executed a program that existed locally on our machine.
+This program had write access to the whole filesystem, which means that it could do dangerous things!

+In this stage, you'll use chroot to ensure that the program you execute doesn't have access to any files on the host machine.
+Create an empty temporary directory and chroot into it when executing the command.
+You'll need to copy the binary being executed too.

+Just like the previous stage, the tester will run your program like this: